-Our experienced consultants will help you successfully navigate the environmental assessment and approval process and provide you with all the documentation you need to successfully complete your project.
-We have conducted hundreds of environmental assessments and arranged approvals for a wide variety of projects across NSW.
+Our experienced consultants will help you successfully navigate the environmental impact assessment and approval process and provide you with all the documentation you need to successfully complete your project.
+We have conducted hundreds of environmental impact assessments and arranged approvals for a wide variety of projects across NSW.
 These range from small straightforward developments that need a simple development application (DA) submitted to Council; to large, complex, controversial projects that require substantial assessment and documentation to comply with Part 4 and/or Part 5 of the NSW Environmental Planning and Assessment Act.

 We can prepare whatever environmental impact assessment documentation you require under the Act including:

 - As well as supporting documentation such as species impact statements (SIS), construction environmental management plans (CEMP), operation environmental management plans (OEMP), and specific management plans.

 We work with specialist sub-consultants whom we select for the specific needs of the project, all of which have more than 20 years of consulting experience, so you can be assured that only the very best experts are working on your project.